Fenris42/Fenris42.github.io/Game_Modding.md

 ### Retrospective:
 - This was a very fun project and will definitely write another turtle script in the future.
 - Scope creep happened for sure as development and testing went on.
-But I didn't want this script to have the same left wanting feelings as I did about the default tunnel program that lead me to write this in the first place.
+But I didn't want this script to have the same left wanting feelings as I did about the default tunnel program.
 - In the end I felt quite confident in what I had made and reworked it to be cleaner and configurable so I could share this code with others.

 ---